alexwolfmsft/docs/docs/azure/sdk/authentication/local-development-dev-accounts.md

 # Authenticate .NET apps to Azure services during local development using developer accounts

 During local development, applications need to authenticate to Azure to access various Azure services.
-Two common approaches for local authentication are to [use a service principal](local-development-service-principal.md) or to use a developer account.
+You can authenticate locally using a developer account, a [broker](local-development-broker.md), or a [service principal](local-development-service-principal.md).
 This article explains how to use a developer account.
 In the sections ahead, you learn:

 - How to use Microsoft Entra groups to efficiently manage permissions for multiple developer accounts
 - How to assign roles to developer accounts to scope permissions